ontola/argu-docs/src/browsers.md

-# In welke browsers werkt Argu?
+# What browsers does Argu work in?

-We ondersteunen altijd de laatste versies van:
+We always support the latest versions of:

 - Google Chrome
 - Mozilla Firefox